dremio/dremio-mcp/README.md

 # Installation

+The Dremio MCP server can be deployed in two ways:

+## Local Installation (Desktop/Development)

 The MCP server runs locally on the machine that runs the LLM frontend (eg Claude).
-The installation steps are simple
+The installation steps are simple:

 1. Clone or download this repository.
 2. Install the [uv](https://docs.astral.sh/uv/getting-started/installation/) package manager (note that the MCP server requires python 3.11 or later)